-Upon registration, the student should pay the tuition fees in full within two weeks from the end of the add/drop period.
-The Office of Finance has the right to take the necessary action against any student who has not settled their due balance of tuition fees, including suspension of registration and ineligibility to attend exam sessions.
+Upon registration, students should pay the tuition fees in full in order to avoid the late payment fees or suspension of any or all AU services.
+The Office of Finance has the right to take any necessary action against any student who has not settled their due balance, including suspension of registration, dropping the registered courses, suspension of services, and ineligibility to attend exam sessions.